hchen549/cs638/README.md

 We used to model to forecast utilization of bike paths in early 2021.
 (Three scenarios were taken into consideration: stagnation, increase, and decrease in COVID-19 cases.) or (We assumed that the COVID-19 trend in early 2021 will be similar to that of the current trend in late 2020.)
 We found that the

 In the end, we recommend that the City of Madison widen the bike paths in the city to adapt to the increase in traffic.
 A wider path will lead to less bike traffic and riders can stay farther from each other.
-This also abides by physical distancing policies established because of the pandemic
+This also abides by physical distancing policies established because of the pandemic.
+WE CAN CHANGE THE RECOMMENDATION.

-## 2. Historical Bike Traffic
+## 2. Trends in Bike Traffic Before and During the COVID-19 Pandemic

 Figure 1 shows that there is a shift in bike traffic during the day before and after the COVID-19 pandemic.
 More people start their commute later during the pandemic than before.